circleci/circleci-docs/jekyll/_cci2/faq.md

 - **Windows:** We do not yet support building and testing Windows applications.

+## Why is the 2.0 build not working?

+In CircleCI 2.0, the first image listed in the `.circleci/config.yml` file is where the build runs.
+If you are trying to figure out why the new 2.0 build is not working it may be that the build runs on the first image specified in the list.
+The first image in the list is used for the primary container.

 ## How do I migrate from Jenkins to CircleCI 2.0?

 Start with the [Hello World doc]({{ site.baseurl }}/2.0/hello-world/), then add `steps:` to duplicate your project exactly as it is in Jenkins, for example: